-Our next baptism service is Sunday, Sept.
-18th, at Sandling Beach, shelter 4 at 4pm.
-Remember to carpool ... the cost to enter the park is $6.
+Our next baptism service is Sunday, June 4th, at North Wake Church at 6pm followed by a short time of corporate prayer.
 Also, we will be sharing a potluck dinner together after the baptism.
 Bring a main dish and side or dessert to share.
 Drinks will be provided.

 As part of the service each candidate will have the opportunity to briefly tell his or her story of coming to know Christ.
 Children will be asked more directive questions such as, “Why is it that you want to be baptized?” and “Have you placed your trust in Jesus as your Savior?”
 Please feel free to invite family and friends to witness this celebration, as it is a powerful expression of the grace and mercy of God.

 Anyone interested in being baptized at this service should download the Baptism Information Sheet from this page, complete it and schedule an appointment with one of the staff pastors.

 Imagine a wedding.
 The bride and groom stand side-by-side in the front of the church.
 They take turns promising, “till death do us part.”
 These two young lovers don’t look any different on the outside, but in just a few moments they will be married-united for life by invisible cords.
 Signifying that unseen union, the bride and groom exchange rings.
 They identify the couple as husband and wife.